bifurcation/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 resources were usually deployed in private networks that were protected, cloud-based conference resources might be viewed as less secure since they are not always physically controlled by those who use them.
-Additionally, there are usually several ports open to the public in cloud deployments, such as for remote administration, and so on.

 This document defines a solution framework wherein media privacy is ensured by making it impossible for a media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
+At the same time, the framework allows for the Media Distributors to perform a proscribed set of modifications that are needed to make conferencing work:

+* Modify certain RTP header fieldss
-At the same time, the framework allows for the Media Distributors to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
-The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distribution device using a unique key per endpoint that is independent from the key for media encryption and authentication.
+* Add, remove, encrypt, or decrypt RTP header extensions
+* Encrypt and decrypt RTCP packets

+The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the Media Distributor using a unique key per endpoint.

 A goal of this document is to define a framework for enhanced privacy in RTP-based conferencing environments while utilizing existing